The problem

 Redesign pages improve structure

-• Which pages were actually important?
+• Which pages were critical for users and the business?

 03. MY APPROACH

-I started by helping audit the site from both a user and business perspective.
+We audited the site from both a user and business perspective.

 500 pages